 Bequest – A bequest is a popular and simple way to make a planned gift.
 Bequests are ‘outright’ gifts, charitable contributions made via a legal will.
 Such gifts can be given to Providence as a specified amount, as the remainder of a donor’s estate after all other bequests have been paid, or as a percentage of a donor’s total wealth.

-Qualified Charitable Distributions or QCDs – for those 70 ½ or older a QCD is a direct transfer of funds from your IRA custodian payable to Providence.
+Qualified Charitable Distributions or QCDs – For those 70 ½ or older a QCD is a direct transfer of funds from your IRA custodian payable to Providence.
 QCDs can be counted toward satisfying your required minimum distributions for the year.
 The amount donated is excluded from taxable income.
-Maximum annual amount that can qualify for a QCD is $100,000.
+The maximum annual amount that can qualify for a QCD is $100,000.

 Planned gifts that pay income: